babashka/sci/doc/adr/0003-this-as/README.md

 ### Reference cleanup

-After a function returns, `-js-this` is reset to `-js-global-this` (the global `this` captured at module load time).
-This prevents holding references to potentially large objects after a method call completes, which could delay GC if the program goes idle.
+The `this-as` macro wraps the body in `try/finally` to call `-clear-js-this`, which resets `-js-this` to `nil`.
+This prevents holding references to potentially large objects after a method call completes.

 ## Async considerations